affinitydevtait/bones-boilerplate/README.md

 Depending on how to manage your development process, an ideal process would be as follows:

 - **Build Stage**
-	Create all your HTML and CSS.
+	- Create all your HTML and CSS.
 As The boilerplate is based on the HTML 5 Boilerplate make sure that you use all HTML 5 elemnts and standards throughout your project.
 	  For a reference you could use http://html5doctor.com

-	Also the Boilerplate uses LESS / SASS, we default to LESS, so all your default LESS styling should only ever go in the _1030up.less the desktop only version of the website
+	- Also the Boilerplate uses LESS / SASS, we default to LESS, so all your default LESS styling should only ever go in the _1030up.less the desktop only version of the website.

+	- There are a number of LESS elements you can use to achieve the styling you desire, so keep to using them so no duplicate code is used.

+	- Make all your build files html files only (no using PHP include and guff) as this will just make TECH more difficult.

+- **Tech Stage**
+	- Configure the boilerplate before you start first with the config.php
+		- Add all database details
+		- Enable and disable on required constants

 ***Affinity New Media Bones Boilerplate Updates***